wwrechard/pydlm/README.md

 =======================================================

-Welcome to [pydlm-lite](https://pydlm.github.io/), the lite version of the main `pydlm` package where the plotting functionality and the dependency on the matplotlib has been removed.
+Welcome to [pydlm-lite](https://pydlm.github.io/), the lite version of the main `pydlm` package where the plotting functionality and the dependency on the `matplotlib` has been removed.
 Most refactoring work will be conducted on this package to improve the class on multi-threading and online learning.
-In the meanwhile, the main `pydlm` package will remain in the current structure.
+In the meanwhile, the main `pydlm` package will remain in the same structure as the current status.

 Going forward, the two packages will be developed towards two different directions